This topic explains how to configure LabKey server to retrieve and display data from an Oracle database as an external data source

 Add a <Resource> element to your installation's labkey.xml configuration file.
 Use the template below as a general starting point, replacing the words in capitals with their appropriate values.

+: Connecting via SID URL is not recommended by Oracle.
 Refer to Oracle FAQs: JDBC

 Define a New Schema